bartekpacia/garden/posts/frp-proxy.md

 I went on the lookout for a free, self-hosted alternatives, and quickly found [the `frp` project][frp] (Fast Reverse Proxy).
 It was exactly what I needed.

-To get started, download the latest frp release for your machine from https://github.com/fatedier/frp/releases.
+To get started, download the latest frp release for your machine [from here] (https://github.com/fatedier/frp/releases).
 Once you unzip, you should find two binaries in there:
 - `frps` - Fast Reverse Proxy server
 - `frpc` - Fast Reverse Proxy client